Manuela Rey

 Manuela Rey (1842 – 1866) was a Galician theatre actress who found success on the Portuguese stage.

 Early life

 María Manuela Ramona Rey González, known as Manuela Lopes Rey, was born in San Vicente de Trigás in Mondoñedo, in the province of Lugo in Galicia, Spain on 1 October 1842.
 She was one of eight or more children of Andrés Expósito and Francisca González, who married after her birth.
-She was given up for adoption to a family that was part of a travelling drama company that was staying at an inn where her mother worked.
+She was placed for adoption to a family that was part of a travelling drama company that was staying at an inn where her mother worked.
 It appears that the surname of "Lopes" came from her adoptive mother.